 You can have all the money, skills, knowledge, connection and fame you want and still live another 365 days that were a carbon copy of the 365 days before them.
 Believe me, I’ve watched so many “successful” people do nothing that they claim to want to do.

-No, thinking that you should lose weight, or should spend more time on your hobbies, or should start marketing, or should launch that book in 2014 is not enough.
+No, thinking that you should lose weight, or should spend more time on your hobbies, or should start marketing, or should finally write that book in 2015 is not enough.

-“Shoulds” are a type of forced incentive, and you’ll rebel against that vaporous “authority” when the going gets tough.
+“Shoulds” are a type of forced incentive.
+They’re a stick.
+And they don’t work.
+Or maybe they work up to a point, beyond which you rebel against that vaporous “authority,” when the going gets tough.

 When you say, “I should…” you are actually saying “I have to strong-arm myself to do this.”

 When you claim to want something, and don’t act on it at all, you’re saying to yourself (and the world): You don’t really want it.
 You only want to want it.

 You want to be the kind of person who wants it, or who has it already.

 So, you can say “I should change” or even “I want to change” til you’re blue in the face…